Rapptz/discord.py/docs/api.rst

     :param before: The :class:`Member` whose voice state changed prior to the changes.
     :param after: The :class:`Member` whose voice state changed after the changes.

+.. function:: on_member_ban(member)

+    Called when a :class:`Member` gets banned from a :class:`Server`.

+    You can access the server that the member got banned from via :attr:`Member.server`.

+    :param member: The member that got banned.

+.. function:: on_member_unban(server, user)

+    Called when a :class:`User` gets unbanned from a :class:`Server`.

+    :param server: The server the user got unbanned from.
+    :param user: The user that got unbanned.

 .. function:: on_typing(channel, user, when)

     Called when someone begins typing a message.